zrcni/redux-effects/README.md

-I wanted something simpler than Redux Saga and Redux Observables that could execute side effects from dispatched actions.
+I wanted to experiment with creating something simpler than Redux Saga and Redux Observables that could execute side effects from dispatched actions.
+It's obviously much less flexible than the previously mentioned libraries.

+I also ended up creating basically a JavaScript [re-frame](https://github.com/day8/re-frame) in another branch.

 The library code is in [src/lib/redux-effects](./src/lib/redux-effects)